7angel4/prism-games/README.md

 > **Robust Verification of Concurrent Stochastic Games**.
 Angel He and David Parker

-It provides an implementation of **Interval Concurrent Stochastic Games (ICSGs)** and robust verification algorithms, integrated into the **PRISM-games** model checker.

-This artifact corresponds to a development branch of PRISM-games that extends the tool with support for model checking **two-player ICSGs**, and includes scripts for reproducing the main experimental results reported in the TACAS 2026 paper.
+It provides an implementation of **Interval Concurrent Stochastic Games (ICSGs)** and robust verification algorithms, integrated into an extension of the **PRISM-games** model checker, and includes scripts for reproducing the main experimental results reported in the TACAS 2026 paper.

 ---